-The Spring season begins the middle of March (March 15th for 2014) and ends ten weeks later (May 17th) - there are only ten games, but and extra week is included in case of rainouts.
+The Spring season begins the middle of March (March 7th for 2015) and ends eleven weeks later (May 17th) - there are only ten games, but and extra week is included in case of rainouts.

 U5 does not have practices.
 U6 practices immediately before their games on Saturdays.
 Typically U7 and U8 will have one weekday practice of about an hour.
 Starting in the U10 or U12 divisions this will go up to two, and the practices get longer as the players get older as well.

 Each coach sets their own practice schedule, usually with some input from the parents.
 Most coaches work full time (just like the rest of us!) so weekday practices tend to be as late as daylight allows, although that is not guaranteed.

 Games schedules are not set until teams are formed.
 For most divisions, the games times will vary week to week.
 Generally speaking:

 Games locations vary season by season, depending on fields permits and registration numbers for the various divisions.
 For Fall, generally speaking:

 Please see the fields page for all locations used.
 Again, locations vary season to season, and this list is only intended as an example.

 AYSO does not allow players to choose their teammates.
 Teams are formed as evenly balanced as possible because it is more fun and a better learning experience when teams of similar ability play.
 This also allows each player to gain the experience of a wide variety of teammates of different skill levels.